Assistant Coach – Fifth Season

 Thompson earned a repeat selection as an Honorable Mention All-American and Second-Team All-SEC performer in 2014 as three Tigers were recognized as All-Americans following the team’s historic Final Four run.
 Jolly took Third-Team All-America honors along with a First-Team All-SEC selection, while Taylor joined Thompson as an Honorable Mention All-American following the NCAA Final Four.

-Not only did Pierce, Ricard and Wright earn their first career All-SEC honors a year ago, but they joined Jolly as second-team selections after leading the Tigers to the SEC Championship.
+Not only did Pierce, Ricard and Wright earn their first career All-SEC honors in 2015, but they joined Jolly as second-team selections after leading the Tigers to the SEC Championship that season.
+Wright followed with a First-Team All-SEC selection in a senior season in 2016 in which he also claimed a Second-Team All-America honor from both PING and Golfweek.

 Their run to the national championship highlighted a historic season for the Nova Southeastern Sharks as they also won the Sunshine State Conference championship during the 2012 spring season.
 Runion was recognized as the recipient of the Dave Williams Award as the NCAA Division II National Coach of the Year, as well as earning Sunshine State Conference Coach of the Year and Eaton Golf Pride South Region Coach of the Year awards for the 2011-12 season.